Deformation Cones of nested Braid fans: Determining deformation cones

 \subsection{Deformation cones of (not necessarily simple) polytopes}

-Even though condition \eqref{item:pts} of Definition \ref{defn:deform0} is necessary for the definition of deformations of a fixed polytope, if one only concerns about deforming vectors, only condition \eqref{item:nopass} is needed as stated in the following lemma.
+Even though condition \ref{item:pts} of Definition \ref{defn:deform0} is necessary for the definition of deformations of a fixed polytope, if one is only concerned about deforming vectors, only condition \ref{item:nopass} is needed as stated in Lemma \ref{lem:detb} below.